CouncilofLorien/counciloflorien.github.io/docs/cards/W/wizards-flame.md

 > Short-event
 >
 > {: .hero-resource-text .black-text .p-2 }
 > > _Spell._ _Wizard only._ All attacks against Wizard's company suffer a -2 modification to prowess for the rest of the turn.
 Wizard makes a corruption check modified by -3. <br>_"There was a roar and a crackle, and the tree above him burst into a leaf and bloom of blinding flame.
 The fire leapt from tree-top to tree-top.
-The whole hill was crowned with dazzling light."_ ***---&#65279;LotRII***
+The whole hill was crowned with dazzling light."_{: .fs-3 } ***---&#65279;LotRII***{: .fs-3 }
 >
 > {: .hero-resource-name .p-1 .pr-2 }
 > > <div class="card-shield"></div>